 h is the substrate thickness

-The aperture is placed to achieve strongest magnetic field on both sides for the primary resonant mode.
-Therefore, the aperture can be named as the magnetic aperture and the consequential coupling can be referred to as the magnetic coupling.
-Similarly, the Figure 3 shows the aperture position at a place where the electric field prevails and hence the resulting aperture can be called the electric aperture and the coupling may be named as the electric coupling.
+The aperture is placed to achieve the strongest magnetic field for the primary resonant mode on both sides.
+Therefore, the aperture can be named the magnetic aperture, and the consequential coupling can be referred to as the magnetic coupling.
+Similarly, Figure 3 shows the aperture position where the electric field prevails; hence, the resulting aperture can be called the electric aperture, and the coupling may be named the electric coupling.

-Fig.2: Two micro-strip open-loop resonators, (a) Coupled Magnetically, (b) Coupled Electrically.
+Fig.2: Two microstrip open-loop resonators, (a) Coupled Magnetically, (b) Electrically.

-The figure 3 shows the structure of resonator band-pass filter that consist on two arrays of micro-strip open-loop resonators located outer side of the two dielectric substrates with a common ground plane in between.
+Figure 3 shows the resonator band-pass filter structure consisting of two arrays of micro-strip open-loop resonators on the outer side of the two dielectric substrates with a common ground plane in between.

 Fig. 3(a): Structure of micro-strip open-loop resonator filter

 The first person who introduced the coupling coefficients into the microwave filter theory was M.Aisal (Hong and Lancaster, 1999).
-The said researcher started his work from a band pass network which consisted of; alternate and/or parallel resonant circuits (dissipative) which were set to the same frequency of resonance.
+The researcher started his work from a bandpass network of alternate and/or parallel resonant (dissipative) circuits set to the same resonance frequency.

-The coupling coefficient he defined for this network between adjacent resonant circuits as:
+The coupling coefficient he defined for this network between adjacent resonant circuits is as follows:

 , (3)